Magnetic Office Decor

 We added rubber bumpers to both surfaces of the magnet.
 This helped keep the magnet stuck to the cubicle wall, and held the key ring quite nicely.

 We also tried using a larger, more powerful magnet without the rubber bumpers.
 Even with the much taller magnet, it would slide fairly easily.
-The 1/8" thick D82 with rubber bumpers completely outperformed the thicker D86 magnet without bumpers.
+The 1/8" thick D82 disc magnet with rubber bumpers completely outperformed the thicker D86 disc magnet without bumpers.
 Adding friction can provide better performance while reducing the magnet size as well.